 I tested this recipe both with and without vegan butter and it definitely tasted better with!
-It adds a bit of creaminess and I love that it adds a subtle yellow color too.
+It adds a bit of creaminess and I love that it adds a subtle yellow colour too.

-I tried added a vegan yellow food coloring to my first batch and it ended up looking like radioactive waste.
+I tried added a vegan yellow food colouring to my first batch and it ended up looking like radioactive waste.
 Woops.

-I also tried adding a pinch of turmeric but the flavor is just so strong to me that I can taste any amount added to my baking recipes, no matter how miniscule.
+I also tried adding a pinch of turmeric but the flavour is just so strong to me that I can taste any amount added to my baking recipes, no matter how miniscule.

-In my opinion, it’s not necessary to add any yellow coloring to the recipe.
-It’s purely for visual appeal and doesn’t change the flavor.
+In my opinion, it’s not necessary to add any yellow colouring to the recipe.
+It’s purely for visual appeal and doesn’t change the flavour.

-This lemon curd has a very subtle yellow color anyway and I was very happy with how natural it looked!
+This lemon curd has a very subtle yellow colour anyway and I was very happy with how natural it looked!

 Place all of your pre-measured ingredients into a pan.
 I used a small saucepan but I’d imagine any type of pan you have would work fine.

 Mix them together before turning on the heat.
-If the mixture is well combined while it’s still cold, it will prevent the cornstarch from clumping up.
+If the mixture is well combined while it’s still cold, it will prevent the cornflour from clumping up.

 Once the ingredients are somewhat combined, place the pan onto a medium-high heat, stirring continuously to prevent the mixture from burning or sticking to the pan.

 As it begins to heat, it will start to bubble and thicken.
 This should only take a few minutes.